Histology And Cytology Market Size and Share

 Histology And Cytology Market Analysis by Mordor Intelligence

-The histology and cytology market size measures USD 23.31 billion in 2025 and is forecast to reach USD 43.93 billion by 2030, expanding at a 13.51% CAGR.
 The acceleration arises from AI-enabled whole-slide imaging, liquid biopsy advances, and lab automation that together mitigate global pathologist shortages while meeting higher cancer-screening volumes and precision-medicine demands.
 Consumables and reagents continue to underpin revenues, yet cloud-hosted diagnostic services post the fastest gains as health systems favor variable-cost outsourcing over capital expenditure.
 Clinically, histology retains primacy for tissue staging, but cytology benefits from minimally invasive liquid-based methods that enable real-time tumor monitoring.
 Competitive intensity increases as leading manufacturers close strategic acquisitions that bundle scanners, reagents, and AI software into unified offerings.
 Regional growth divides along digital-readiness lines: North America leads on share, whereas Asia-Pacific’s leapfrog adoption of automation generates the quickest incremental revenue.

 Key Report Takeaways

-By technique, histology held 67.33% of histology and cytology market share in 2024 while cytology is growing at 14.27% CAGR through 2030.
+- By technique, histology held 66.85% of the histology and cytology market share in 2025, while cytology is projected to post the fastest 14.01% CAGR through 2031.

 Global Histology And Cytology Market Trends and Insights